 Entertainment: C$240

-Vancouver – Until recently, Vancouver held the number one position of the most expensive city in North America.
-The city now sits in the second position behind Toronto.
+Vancouver – Until recently, Vancouver held the number two position of the most expensive city in Canada, second only to Toronto.
+The city has now made it to the top position, listed as the most expensive city to live in Canada.

 Abbotsford – With 3 percent less than the national average cost of living, Abbotsford is the cheapest, largest city in BC.
 The cost of living in Abbotsford is 17 percent cheaper than Vancouver’s.